Raku/nqp/docs/ops.markdown

 # <a id="nativecall"></a> Native Call / Interoperability Opcodes

 ## nativecallrefresh
-Refresh the C-based data backing the Perl 6 object.
-This op should only be used if changes have been made to the C-data, and these changes are not being reflected in the Perl 6 object.
+Refresh the C-based data backing the Raku object.
+This op should only be used if changes have been made to the C-data, and these changes are not being reflected in the Raku object.

 # <a id="thread"></a> Thread opcodes